Kellswork/agirlcodes.dev/posts/golang-setup-html-templates-and-static-assets.md

 fullDate: Friday, 29 December 2023
 tags: Go
 image: /posts-images/html-templates-static-assets/golang-setup-html-templates-and-static-assets.jpg
 description: "This guide will focus on generating HTML templates, serving static CSS and Javascript files using Golang, setting up the Fronted app and connecting it to the backend.
-We are using Go to create a simple web server service that will serve HTML, CSS and JavaScript files when you navigate to a localhost http address."
+We are using Go to create a simple web server service that will serve HTML, CSS and JavaScript files when you navigate to a localhost address."
 url: '/golang-setup-html-templates-and-static-assets'
 ---